 Our church vision is to engage God and others whether gathered or scattered.
 Below find resources for Sunday sermons, daily Bible readings, small group discussion questions, and more.

-*all sermons presented by Community Pastor Nick Walker
+*all sermons presented by Lead Pastor Kris Tarkiewicz unless otherwise noted

 Check out the latest Sunday sermons!